 - Myofascial Integration Posture Alignment (MIPA) Level 1, with Craig Mollins

-- MIPA Level 2 (structural integration sessions 4-7)
+- MIPA Level 2 (a simplified version of the S.I. sessions 4-7)

 - Usui Reiki Level 2